mitranim/prax/docs/scripts/views/overview.md

 inspired by Clojure and ClojureScript libraries, particularly Reagent, and has been battle-tested in large apps since 2015.
-In terms of popular JS libraries, Prax's role in your app can be roughly described as: Redux with addons + ImmutableJS + RxJS + mini-runtime for deterministic object destructors.
+In terms of popular JS libraries, Prax's role in your app can be roughly described as: Redux with addons + ImmutableJS + RxJS + Rust-style runtime for deterministic object destructors.

 Another, simplistic, way to describe Prax: it's like React for _everything_, not just for views.